Neolithic Revolution: Background

-Hunter-gatherers had different subsistence requirements and lifestyles from agriculturalists.
-Hunter-gathers were often highly mobile and migratory, living in temporary shelters and in small tribal groups, and having limited contact with outsiders.
-Their diet was well-balanced though heavily depended on what the environment could provide each season.
+Prehistoric hunter-gatherers had different subsistence requirements and lifestyles from agriculturalists.
+Hunter-gatherers were often highly mobile and migratory, living in temporary shelters and in small tribal groups, and having limited contact with outsiders.
+Their diet was well-balanced though heavily dependent on what the environment could provide each season.
 In contrast, because the surplus and plannable supply of food provided by agriculture made it possible to support larger population groups, agriculturalists lived in more permanent dwellings in more densely populated settlements than what could be supported by a hunter-gatherer lifestyle.
-The agricultural communities' seasonal need to plan and coordinate resource and manpower encouraged division of labor, which gradually led to specialization of labourers and complex societies.
+The agricultural communities' seasonal need to plan and coordinate resource and manpower encouraged division of labour, which gradually led to specialization of labourers and complex societies.
 The subsequent development of trading networks to exchange surplus commodities and services brought agriculturalists into contact with outside groups, which promoted cultural exchanges that led to the rise of civilizations and technological evolutions.

-However, population increase and food abundance did not necessarily correlate with improved health.
+However, higher population and food abundance did not necessarily correlate with improved health.
 Reliance on a very limited variety of staple crops can adversely affect health even while making it possible to feed more people.
-Maize is deficient in certain essential amino acids (lysine and tryptophan) and is a poor source of iron.
+As an example from the Americas, maize is deficient in certain essential amino acids (lysine and tryptophan) and is a poor source of iron.
 The phytic acid it contains may inhibit nutrient absorption.
 Other factors that likely affected the health of early agriculturalists and their domesticated livestock would have been increased numbers of parasites and disease-bearing pests associated with human waste and contaminated food and water supplies.
 Fertilizers and irrigation may have increased crop yields but also would have promoted proliferation of insects and bacteria in the local environment while grain storage attracted additional insects and rodents.

 Agricultural transition

-The term 'neolithic revolution' was coined by V. Gordon Childe in his 1936 book Man Makes Himself.
+The term 'neolithic revolution' was invented by V. Gordon Childe in his book Man Makes Himself (1936).
 Childe introduced it as the first in a series of agricultural revolutions in Middle Eastern history, calling it a "revolution" to denote its significance, the degree of change to communities adopting and refining agricultural practices.

-The beginning of this process in different regions has been dated from 10,000 to 8,000 BC in the Fertile Crescent, and perhaps 8000 BC in the Kuk Early Agricultural Site of Papua New Guinea in Melanesia.
-Everywhere, this transition is associated with a change from a largely nomadic hunter-gatherer way of life to a more settled, agrarian one, with the domestication of various plant and animal species – depending on the species locally available, and probably influenced by local culture.
-Recent archaeological research suggests that in some regions, such as the Southeast Asian peninsula, the transition from hunter-gatherer to agriculturalist was not linear, but region-specific.
+The beginning of this process in different regions has been dated from 10,000 to 8,000 BCE in the Fertile Crescent, and perhaps 8000 BCE in the Kuk Early Agricultural Site of Papua New Guinea in Melanesia.
+Everywhere, this transition is associated with a change from a largely nomadic hunter-gatherer way of life to a more settled, agrarian one, with the domestication of various plant and animal species – depending on the species locally available, and influenced by local culture.
+Archaeological research in 2003 suggests that in some regions, such as the Southeast Asian peninsula, the transition from hunter-gatherer to agriculturalist was not linear, but region-specific.

-There are several theories (not mutually exclusive) as to factors that drove populations to take up agriculture.
-The most prominent are: